charliepark/atomic.css/README.md

 .ffd{font-family: Georgia, serif;}
 ```

 Note how each one only has one declaration in it, and it has a shortcode (`.fwb`) as its class name.
 The shortcodes don't *have* to have significance to them, but it probably helps if they do.
-For example, I used `.ffc` for "font-face, copy"; `.ffd` for "font-face, display".
+For example, I used `.ffc` for "font-family, copy"; `.ffd` for "font-family, display".

 You can assign these classes names based on a static value: